meshtastic/meshtastic/docs/software/android/location-access.md

 Google Play has some newish requirements for access to background location.
 This doc is a collection of work items needed to meet those requirements.

-The app is currently removed from the play store ([broken store link](https://play.google.com/store/apps/details?id=com.geeksville.mesh)), and some kind googlers inside of google are helping with this problem.  **Hopefully** it will be relisted soon (while we address these newish requirements), but we've got to do a bit of code to add a new dialog (and make a video for google).
+The app is currently removed from the Play Store ([broken store link](https://play.google.com/store/apps/details?id=com.geeksville.mesh)), and some kind Googlers inside of Google are helping with this problem.  **Hopefully** it will be relisted soon (while we address these newish requirements), but we've got to do a bit of code to add a new dialog (and make a video for Google).
 It will take about a week to make these changes (including testing time with the [alpha-tester group](https://meshtastic.discourse.group/c/development/alpha-testers/) on the forum).

-Until relisted in the play store (hopefully they can relist while we make these fixes), you'll need to install [raw APKs from github](https://github.com/meshtastic/Meshtastic-Android/releases).
+Until relisted in the Play Store (hopefully they can relist while we make these fixes), you'll need to install [raw APKs from GitHub](https://github.com/meshtastic/Meshtastic-Android/releases).
 Which is not ideal, but works.

 Sorry ya'll.

-(The remainder of this public document is mostly for googlers)
+(The remainder of this public document is mostly for Googlers)

 ## Why this app needs "foreground location access"

-We need foreground location access for two reaons:
+We need foreground location access for two reasons:

 * (Primarily) [This app](https://github.com/meshtastic/Meshtastic-Android) is a navigation app that uses long range LoRa mesh radios for communication in the back country.
-These radios can run for weeks on a charge and talk to the user's phone over USB or bluetooth to provide the UX.
+These radios can run for weeks on a charge and talk to the user's phone over USB or Bluetooth to provide the UX.
 We need foreground location so we can show the user's current position on the same map that is showing positions of the other users.
-* (Secondarily) Using the old bluetooth BLE API (which we need to use to support older devices), scanning for bluetooth low energy devices requires this permission (because 'beacons' etc... could leak location info to the app).
+* (Secondarily) Using the old Bluetooth BLE API (which we need to use to support older devices), scanning for Bluetooth low energy devices requires this permission (because 'beacons' etc... could leak location info to the app).
 Without this permission (on older phones) the BLE discovery results are always empty.

 If it is helpful, [here](https://meshtastic.org/docs/software/android/android-usage) is a slightly stale set of screenshots/instructions showing how the user uses our application.